This article tries to define classroom interaction and how different approaches dealt with interaction to provide learning and teaching opportunities.

 This shift in perspectives has its manifestation in the classroom.
 Classroom interaction has become of paramount importance in the teaching and learning process.

 The term “interaction” is made up of two morphemes, namely inter and action.
 It is a mutual or reciprocal action or influence.
-In English language teaching, interaction is used to indicate the language (or action) used to maintain conversation, teach or interact with participants involved in teaching and learning in the classroom.
+In English language teaching, interaction is used to indicate the language (or action) used to maintain the conversation, to teach, or to interact with participants involved in the teaching and learning processes in the classroom.

 Classroom interaction can be seen from different perspectives according to the approach adopted in teaching.

 From a behaviorist perspective, classroom interaction is reduced to modeling, repetition, and drills.
 The most salient feature of classroom interaction in a behavioral model is the use of techniques that bring students’ behavior under stimulus control.
 This model focuses mainly on the transmission of the right behavior to students by means of stimulus, response, and reinforcement.
 This approach to teaching is mainly teacher-centered.
 Students are mere recipients whose control over interaction is reduced to the minimum.
 The interaction flows, most of the time, in one direction, from the teacher to the students.
 They rarely work collaboratively to construct their knowledge.